Scalable Machine Learning Models for Predicting Quantum Transport in Disordered 2D Hexagonal Materials: Results

 We used scikit-learn to train and evaluate performance \cite{scikit-learn}.

-(\cref{fig:flowchart}) shows steps of our work.
-The hyperparameters tuned are the number of decision trees (n-estimators), the maximum depth of each tree (max-depth), the minimum number of samples required to split a node (min-samples-split), and the degree of polynomial features to include for input expansion.
+fig.\ref{fig:flowchart} shows steps of our work as a flowchart.
+The tuned hyperparameters are the number of decision trees (n-estimators), the maximum depth of each tree (max-depth), the minimum number of samples required to split a node (min-samples-split), and the degree of polynomial features to include for input expansion.
 By selecting these parameters properly, we ensure that each model is properly fitted to capture the complex patterns in the data without overfitting.
-Interestingly, every model was enhanced by adding third-degree polynomial features, except for Model-3, where the optimal performance was achieved with a second-degree expansion, likely due to the fact that LDOS changes relatively more smoothly than transmission.
+Every model was enhanced by adding third-degree polynomial features.

-By training models on training data, performance of models has evaluate, table \ref{tab:performance models of T} shows performance for predict transmissions values as target and table \ref{tab:performance models of LDOS} is for $LDOS$ as target.
+By training models on training data, the performance of the models has been evaluated, also constraints $0 \le T(E) \le M(E)$ and average-LDOS $ \ge 0$ were imposed to ensure physical consistency and prevent unphysical results.
+Table \ref{tab:performance models of T} shows the performance to predict transmission values as the target and table \ref{tab:performance models of LDOS} for average-LDOS as the target.

 MAE, RMSE and $R^2$ typically used to measure performance of regression models.
-As we compare classification versus regression we should have same measure metric, So, for claculating accuracy as how many classes predictions were correct out of all predictions and F1 that computes the average of precision and recall, continues predicted values of regression were converted by rounding to classes.
-On the other hand, for compute regression metrics for classification task, we consider classes that produced by rounding as actual values of targets.
+As we compare classification versus regression we should use the same measure metric, So, for calculating accuracy as how many classes predictions were correct out of all predictions and F1 that computes the average of precision and recall, continues predicted values of regression were converted by rounding to classes.
+On the other hand, to compute regression metrics for classification task, we consider classes that are produced by rounding as actual values of targets.

-Table 2 shows that the regression model significantly outperforms the classification model for predicting T. The regression model achieves an MAE score of 0.0173, compared to the classification model’s MAE of 0.0254; indicating more precise predictions.
-Also, the lower accuracy and F1-score for classification indicate that rounding leads to a loss of precision in capturing variations in T.
+Table \ref{tab:performance models of T} shows that the regression model significantly outperforms the classification model for predicting $T(E)$.
+The regression model achieves an MAE score of 0.029, compared to the classification model’s MAE of 0.032; indicating more precise predictions.
+Also, the lower accuracy and F1-score for classification indicate that rounding leads to a loss of precision in capturing variations in $T$.
+The inherent capabilities of tree-based ensembles to capture non-linear and high-order feature interactions motivate an additional experiment without polynomial feature expansion in order to discern its actual impact on model performance.
+Models with polynomial expanded features showed slightly better performance compared to models without expansion, Table \ref{tab:performance models of T}.
+This could be explained by the fact that polynomial expansion reshapes the input feature distribution, thus allowing the ensemble to explore a richer partitioning of the feature space and capture smoother probabilistic relationships between geometric parameters and transport responses.